nvanwinden/ft_services/README.md

 A cluster typically has one or more nodes, which are the worker machines that run your containerized applications and other workloads.
 In this project it's a single node, the VirtualBox VM.

 ## Pods
 A Pod represents a single instance of a running process in your cluster.
 A Pod is a group of one or more containers.
 You can use a controller, such as a Deployment, which creates and manages Pods for you.
 The desired state of pods exists in a Deployment yaml file.
+Pods communicate with each other using a service.

 ## Service
 What is a service?<br><br>
+A service is used to expose your app to the outside world or within your cluster.

+Services allow your applications to receive traffic.
+Services can be exposed in different ways

 Service types:<br>

 | Type  | Description   |